eliamounier/Deep_RL/README.md

 The Acrobot environment consists of two links connected linearly to form a chain, with one end of the chain fixed.
 The joint between the two links is actuated.
 The goal is to swing the end of the lower link up to a target height.
 The environment has a continuous state space and a discrete action space, making it a challenging control task.

 **Pendulum** 🕰️🔁 <br>
 The Pendulum environment consists of a pendulum attached at one end to a fixed point, and the other end being free.
 The pendulum starts in a random position and the goal is to apply torque on the free end to swing it into an upright position, with its center of gravity right above the fixed point.
+The action space is continuous.

 **Lunar Lander** 🚀🌕 <br>
 The Lunar Lander environment is a classic rocket trajectory optimisation problem.
 It simulates a spacecraft landing between two flags on the moon's surface.
 The agent controls the lander's main and side thrusters to achieve a soft landing.
 It includes both discrete and continuous versions and provides a good test for both stability and precision in control.